brian-provenzano/glusterfs-poc/README.md

-Test node failure and resilency:
+#### Test node failure and resilency:

- Destroying a node can be done by adding the following to the `terraform apply` command to tell terraform to remove one instance/node:
+ Destroying a node can be done by adding the following to the `terraform apply` command to tell terraform to remove one instance/node (we started with 3):

  `-var 'nodecount=2'`

 For example:
 `terraform apply -auto-approve -var 'nodecount=2' -var 'aws_keyname=myawskey' -var '/home/testuser/keys/myawskey.pem' -var 'aws_profilename=default'`

-You should see the following tha confirms a node was destroyed by Terraform:
+You should see the following that confirms a node was destroyed by Terraform:

 ```
 aws_instance.glusterfs[2]: Destroying...
 (ID: i-02d9bcb727a8d3920)